-This is the eleventh report produced pursuant to Delaware Title 11 § 8903.
-Thus far, 12 years of cohorts have been analyzed in this series.
+This is the twelfth Recidivism in Delaware report produced pursuant to Delaware Title 11 § 8903.
+Thus far, 13 years of cohorts have been analyzed in this series.
 This version of the report continues to use an additional measure, introduced in a previous report, return to prison.
 Consistent with previous reports, two other measures of recidivism were also analyzed: recommitment and rearrest.
 Reconviction, however, was removed as a required measure from the reporting statute that governs this publication as a result of Senate Bill 98 of the 151st General Assembly.